dwright37/dwright37.github.io/_pages/about.md

 News
 ========
-- (23/06/2025) Gave a keynote at the ICWSM workshop on Misinformation title *The Many Faces of Science Misinformation*
+- (23/06/2025) Gave a keynote at the ICWSM workshop on Misinformation titled *The Many Faces of Science Misinformation*

 - (23/06/2025) Co-led the tutorial *Addressing AI Driven Misinformation* at ICWSM 2025